 Credit: Teerawut Punsorn

-This article, "Never, ever do this to Hadoop," was originally published at InfoWorld.com.
-Keep up on the latest news in application development and read more of Andrew Oliver's Strategic Developer blog at InfoWorld.com.
+This story, "Apache or Nginx?
+Go with both," was originally published at InfoWorld.com.
+Read more of Paul Venezia's The Deep End blog at InfoWorld.com.
 For the latest business technology news, follow InfoWorld.com on Twitter.